How to start a church!

 Your current church is dead

-Do you find your local fellowship seems to have very little love for each other or is not very enthuiastic about preaching the gospel or serving?
+Do you find your local fellowship seems to have very little love for each other or is not very enthusiastic about preaching the gospel or serving?
 First try to find an existing group that suits your needs.
 If none exists then a new group may be what is needed.

 Your church and existing fellowships have leadership do everything